Chtun/Review-Summary-Extension/README.md

 # Review Summary Extension

 Docs: https://www.notion.so/OVERVIEW-5244f61b8afc4524bfd946257a9eb5e1

-Developing Chrome Extension to read Amazon Reviews on product webpage to
+Developing Chrome Extension to read and summarize semantic information from Amazon product reviews and display relevant data to the user based on what low raters disliked and what high raters liked about the product.